antman999/constituents-service/README.md

 4. Handle our pagination better.
 We can think of supporting cursor based pagination.
 5. Caching our constituents requests better.
 6. Admin tools to delete, update constituents better.
+7. Beyond auth, we should implement security best practices such as input sanitization, rate limiting, and protection against web vulnerabilities.

 **Frontend:**